Disciplined Saddle Programming: Examples

 \subsection{Robust bond portfolio construction}

 Our first example is the robust bond portfolio construction problem described in \S\ref{s-robust-bond}.
 We consider portfolios of $n=20$ bonds, over a period $T=60$ half-years, \ie, $30$ years.
 The bonds are taken as representative ones in a global investment grade bond portfolio; for more detail, see~\cite{luxenberg2022robustbond}.
 The payments from the bonds are given by $C\in\reals^{20\times 60}$, with cash flow of bond $i$ in period $t$ denoted $c_{i,t}$.
-The portfolio constraint set $\mathcal H$ is given by
+The goal is to choose holdings $h\in\reals_+^{20}$, with the portfolio constraint set $\mathcal H$ given by

 \ie, the investments must be nonnegative and have a total value (budget) $B$, which we take to be \$100.
 Here $p \in \reals_+^{20}$ denotes the price of the bonds on September 12, 2022.
 The portfolio objective is